lppllppl920/SAGE-SLAM/README.md

     --flagfile $HOME/system/configs/slam_run.flags \
     --enable_gui=false
     ```
-    Note that if the X11 display is working normally, the option `enable_gui` can be set to `true` to see if the GUI of the SLAM system can be brought up.
-The visualization inside the Docker container has not been fully tested for this SLAM system and please let us know if there is any issue with it.
+    Note that if the X11 display is working normally, the option `enable_gui` can be set to `true` to bring up the GUI of the SLAM system.
+The visualization inside the Docker container has not been fully tested for this SLAM system and please let us know if there are any issues with it.

 ## More Details